Ciutadella de Roses: History

 The Roman colony which was subsequently established lasted almost until the end of the Roman Empire.
 During the second half of the 1st century AD, Roses was given the status of a town.
 A temple to Minerva was completed inside the fortifications while a temple to Venus was built in the neighbouring mountains.

-In the 7th century, the Visigoths built a fort on one of the Puig Rom peaks.
-It remained in use until the early 8th century.
+In the 7th century, the Visigoths built a fort on one of the Puig Rom peaks and which remained in use until the early 8th century.
 After a short period of occupation by the Arabs, Roses came under the county of Empúries ruled by the Franks until the abolition of the feudal system in the 9th century.
 Founded by Benedictine monks in 960, the Monastery of Santa Maria soon became an important abbey with its own fishing rights.
 The name of Roses was not granted to the settlement until 1362.

 As Roses gained importance as both a trading centre and a strategic site, it increasingly needed to be defended from attacks by Muslim pirates and by the French who were fighting the Crown of Aragon.
-After the French had occupied and Roses and burnt it to the ground, Roger of Lauria in command of the Aragonese fleet overcame the French fleet in the bay, liberating the town in 1285.
+After the French had occupied and Roses and burnt it to the ground, Roger of Lauria, in command of the Aragonese fleet overcame a French fleet in the bay, liberating the town in 1285.
 Fortifications were built in 1402 to protect the town from pirate attacks by sea or by overland French invasions.

-It was with the creation of the Habsburg Empire that the Port of Roses became a vital centre of communications between the Hispanic and Italian sectors of the empire.
-In 1552, Charles V ordered the Citadel of Roses to be constructed as the centre of defences for the entire Gulf of Roses.
+With the creation of the Habsburg Empire the Port of Roses became a vital centre of communications between the Hispanic and Italian sectors of the empire.
+In 1552, Charles V ordered the Citadel of Roses to be constructed as the centre of defences for the entire gulf.

 As a result of an epidemic in 1588, the monks left their quarters in the Monastery of Roses which in 1592 was attached by papal order to Santa Maria de Amer.
 In 1792, those still living in the monastery finally abandoned it and the following year it was destroyed by French troops.